meglicfran/AuthenticationAPI/README.md

 # AuthenticationAPI
-Authentication API using Node.js and MongoDB
+Authentication API using Node.js, MongoDB and JWT